kredati/cin430f19/covenant.md

 # Course covenant

-Graduate seminars should be intellectual and communal spaces of supported and rigorous risk-taking.
+Seminars should be intellectual and communal spaces of intellectual adventure, vulnerability, and risk-taking.
 This covenant explicitly specifies practices that are all animated by the fundamental assumption that we are, at base, simply a group of people in a room trying to understand things better.
-By following this seminar, we agree to the following principles and practices.
+By following this seminar, we agree to the following principles:

+1. Self-determination
+2. Radical generosity
+3. Genuine questioning
+4. Rigorous inquiry
+5. Preparedness
+6. Openness
+7. Good citizenship
+8. Responsible teaching & learning

+Each of these principles attaches to a number of practices.
+These may seem overwhelming: a list of rules to memorize!
+That is not their purpose; they are instead ways of iterating a general principle.
+I have been extremely explicit here because I tend to find this explicitness helpful, especially whe we find ourselves not sure how to proceed.
+In any case, the spirit is always more important than the letter here.

 ### Self-determination
 This covenant works only when everybody is dedicated to it.
 It is not a contract (whose violations are adjudicated and enforced by an external force), but rather an agreement we make with each other.
 We agree to:
 * Address any failures to honour the covenant as directly and generously as possible.
 The first best option is to bring it to that person's attention, in person, quickly and generously.
 If that is not feasible (logistically, or emotionally), the next best option is to address it with Scott as soon as possible.
 (And this latter point _includes_ any instances of Scott's covenantal slips.)
-* Address any of Scott's failures to honour the covenant with him.
+* Address any of Scott's failures to honour the covenant with him, as directly and as quickly as you can bear.
 * Revisit the covenant from time to time over the course of the term, making revisions as the group deems salutary or necessary.

 ### Radical generosity
-The principle of radical generosity follows from the idea that to muster the genuine curiosity that drives good research, and the vulnerability that comes with it, we must treat one another with extraordinary generosity.
+The principle of radical generosity follows from the idea that to muster the genuine curiosity that drives good intellectual work, and the vulnerability that comes with it, we must treat one another with extraordinary generosity.
 We agree to:
 * Speak in seminar with sincerity and vulnerability, reflecting our honest questions and curiosity.
 * Speak in seminar with generosity toward others, promoting the intellectual development of others in the seminar.
 * Listen in seminar with sincerity and vulnerability, working to understand what others are saying, especially when it is not clear to us.